Metrolinx: Progress

 Planning and construction is underway for some projects supporting the Regional Transportation Plan.

 The three levels of government have provided $16 billion toward the first wave of projects, which are already underway.
 The next wave of projects were still in the planning phase at the time of the Big Move's release, and still subject to funding.
 Some of these projects have since attained approved funding, while others have not.

 Funding investment strategy

 The Metrolinx Investment Strategy, released in May 2013, proposes a series of 24 recommendations as part of a four-part plan to integrate transportation, growth and land use planning in the GTHA, maximize the value of public infrastructure investment, optimize system and network efficiencies, and dedicate new revenue sources for transit and transportation.
 These recommendations included revenue tools and policy recommendations.

 Metrolinx also advised that funds raised by all the new taxes would be put in a dedicated transportation trust fund, one that would be administered by a board separate from Metrolinx.

 The Investment Strategy was given to the government for consideration in 2013.

+Wayfinding standardization

+Signs using the Regional Transit Wayfinding System.
+The network identifier (letter "T" enclosed in a circle) is seen across various transit agencies.

+Metrolinx has overseen the creation of a wayfinding design standard for transit in the Greater Toronto and Hamilton Area (GTHA) known as the Regional Transit Wayfinding System.
+The standard is intended to signify that all public transit modes in the region are part of a unified network while improving navigation and accessibility.
+Its design guidelines apply to signage at all new transit facilities in the region and updates to existing facilities (with some exceptions in the city of Toronto).
+Included in the standard is the network identifier, a common symbol to represent the network that is present at station entrances and outdoor signage.

+The initiative involves all transit agencies in the GTHA: Brampton Transit, Burlington Transit, Durham Region Transit, GO Transit, Hamilton Street Railway, Milton Transit, MiWay, Oakville Transit, Toronto Transit Commission and York Region Transit.